lneuhaus/pyrpl/docs/source/basics.rst

 Basics of PyRPL
 *****************

 This section presents the basic architecture of PyRPL.
+The main goal here is to quickly give a broad overview of PyRPL's internal logic without distracting the reader with too many technical details.
+For a more detailled description of the individual components described in this page, please, refer to the corresponding section :doc:`developer_guide/index`.

 Motivation
 ===========